UniqueNetwork/unique_docs/docs/reference/blockchain/nesting.md

 });
 ```

 With the nesting enabled, tokens can be nested as long as they share a common owner, but they can belong to different collections.
 So in a case where tokens A1 and  B1 share a common owner, a token from collection B (B1) can be nested under a token in collection A (A1).
-To reiterate an important point, the collections need not have a common owner.

 However, this behavior can be restricted by imposing a list of allowed collections.
 This would ensure that only tokens from a restricted list of collections (defined by the collection IDs) can be nested: